 Author Bruce Scofield said it best when he called the peaks of the Wyanokies "mini-Adirondacks."
 Their pointy-topped, bare rock summits stretch from around Route 23 to Long Pond Ironworks and include Apshawa Overlooks, Wyanokie Tourne, Long Hill, Black Rock, and Buck, Assiniwikam and West Brook Mountains.

-A good place to start in the Wyanokies is New Jersey Audubon Society's Weis Ecology Center where you'll find detailed maps, trail advice and a list of hikes in neighboring Norvin Green State Forest.
-The center also has raptor and reptile exhibits, a butterfly and songbird garden, camping, and numerous educational programs.
+A good place to start in the Wyanokies is the The New Weiss Center where you'll find detailed maps, trail advice and a list of hikes in neighboring Norvin Green State Forest.
 On the trail, you never know what you'll find: stone chairs on a mountain top, giant metal tanks in the middle of the forest, ledge climbs, water crossings and abundant wildlife, including coyotes.